All Episodes

 Ukraine made it even more so because now we're talking about sanctions in the West.

-We are very proud of our vice president who made well our president who whose um leadership has been outstanding, and the message was delivered to the conference by the vice president.
+We are very proud of our vice president who made, well, our president whose leadership has been outstanding.

 How does that make sense?

-Uh I'd hardly say that Putin is intimidating the United States.
+I'd hardly say that Putin is intimidating the United States.

 Listen.

-The President said before he got here that Putin knows if I'm president of the United States, his days of tyranny and trying to intimidate the United States and those in Eastern Europe are over.
+The president said before he got here that Putin knows if I'm president of the United States, his days of tyranny and trying to intimidate the United States and those in Eastern Europe are over.

 It's two and a half years later.